Indian National Congress: List of vice presidents

+Former diplomat.
+Elected as the twelfth vice president in 2007.
+Re-elected to office for a second term in 2012 by defeating his rival candidate Jaswant Singh.
+First and only vice president since Sarvepalli Radhakrishnan to be re-elected to office and the longest-serving vice president.
+Retired from office upon completion of tenure on 11 August 2017, becoming the first vice president to serve under three presidents.

 Legislative leaders

 The Congress party has played a pivotal role in shaping India's political landscape, with prominent leaders such as Jawaharlal Nehru, Indira Gandhi, and Manmohan Singh as serving the country's longest-serving prime ministers and contributing significantly to the nation's development.
 Gulzarilal Nanda took office in 1966 following the death of Lal Bahadur Shastri for 13 days as the acting Prime Minister of India.
 His earlier 13-day stint as the second Prime Minister of India followed the death of Prime Minister Jawaharlal Nehru in 1964.
 Indira Gandhi, the first and so far the only woman Prime Minister of India, served the second-longest term as a prime minister.
 Rajiv Gandhi served from 1984 to 1989, taking office on the day of the assassination of Indira Gandhi in 1984.
 At age 40, he was the youngest PM of India and was known for economic reforms during his tenure.
 PV Narasimha Rao served as the 10th Prime Minister of India and was the first PM from southern India.
 Manmohan Singh served two complete terms as Prime Minister and headed the coalition governments twice.